-As users from Mobile Device has significant increase over the last couple of years; Google is very strict these days on page speed issue.
-They even officially anounced that Page Speed is one of the top ranking factors from the other 200 ranking factors Google consider to rank a website.
+As users from Mobile Device has a significant increase over the last couple of years; Google is very strict these days on the page speed issue.
+They even officially announced that Page Speed is one of the top ranking factors from the other 200 ranking factors Google consider to rank a website.

-Besides the ranking stuff, faster website has direct relations with more pageviews and low bounce rate.
-Google has found that 60% increase in pageview & 35% lower bounce rate for the websites that load within 5 seconds or less.
+Besides the ranking stuff, the faster website has direct relations with more page views and a low bounce rate.
+Google has found that a 60% increase in pageview & 35% lower bounce rate for the websites that load within 5 seconds or less.